 Since my move from Chicago to Los Angeles, I stepped down as Chairman of Healthcare Initiatives for Chicago’s Sister Cities International Program (CSCIP).
 CSCIP provided an opportunity to advocate for preventive medicine, improve maternal and infant healthcare, stress disability access, promote nourishing diets, and bring awareness to the obesity and diabetes epidemics that now affect populations on a global level.
 I developed the Pancreatic Nutritional Program (PNP) over 10 years ago and it has become my mission to educate the general public as to the crucial role the pancreas plays in overall health, wellness and optimal weight.

 My book, The Pancreatic Oath (released in 2011), is based on the many clients with conditions such as diabetes, cardiovascular disease, obesity, metabolic syndrome, polycystic ovarian syndrome and kidney disease that were able to reverse their symptoms by following my methods.
 All too often the accepted method of practice is to treat symptoms by masking them with prescription drugs.
 The cause is ignored.
 I believe each and every one of us should practice Self-Health.
 You are your primary caregiver; your physician is your secondary caregiver.
 Each and every day, we must be held accountable for how we treat our bodies and what we put in our bodies…from the food we eat to the media we consume.
 Addressing the source of an illness is more important than treating the consequences.
-By healing the root of disease, we can not only heal the body, but prevent future crises.
+This understanding will help you and your loved ones heal and prevent future health issues.

 Institute For Integrative Nutrition and the State University of New York (SUNY), New York City, New York – Certified Health Coach